 Trip to Roxas, Oriental Mindoro

-On April 19, three of us left the NCCP Ecumenical Center in Quezon City at 5:30 AM and took a bus bound to Batangas.
+On April 19, three of us left the NCCP Ecumenical Center in Quezon City at 5:30 AM and took a bus bound for Batangas.
 We were assigned a three-week exposure with a Mangyan tribe in Oriental Mindoro.

 We were to meet a minister, the District Superintendent of the United Methodist Church in Roxas, Oriental Mindoro.
-The Calapan-Roxas route, a three-and-a-half-hour trip, really exhausted us even if we rode an air-conditioned van.
+The Calapan-Roxas route, a three-and-a-half-hour trip, really exhausted us, even if we rode an air-conditioned van.

 The beach has pitch-black sand, occasionally dotted with white shells.
 Smooth round pebbles cobble the seafloor, increasing in size as the water goes deeper.